Video raises questions about use of force by Plattsburgh police

 "More reviews, more work and more reforms," said Read, D-Plattsburgh.

 Butchino says he's bringing this to light because he thinks it could have been handled better and he wants to see officers have more mental health crisis training.

-Ritter agreed, saying mental health crisis and de-escalation training are important and have been defined in the new use-of-force policy passed last week.
+Ritter agreed, saying mental health crisis and de-escalation training are important and

 Chief Ritter couldn't give specifics but said there was an internal investigation done and that all officers involved are still employed at the city police department.

 Mayor Read says the city will hold an independent investigation.